 A spiritual ‘somebody’ cannot teach us (by way of example) to be a nobody, only a nobody can do that.

-History has shown us that mankind had already poisoned the drinking well by creating mind-made organized religions, cults, creeds, dogmas and spiritual groups in the name of their ‘leaders’ (an established hierarchical framework among masters/teachers and students); instead of focusing on the universal wisdom teachings that they had taught.
-This only provides the grounds for allowing smaller egos to serve and support bigger, ‘spiritual egos’ (a spiritual codependency) that deflects our attention away from the ultimate surrendering to our divine Self within.
-This reveals the transparency that many self-deluded spiritual teachers have been trying to protect; a fantasy version of themselves cloaked in divine garb and persona) for getting attention in anyway they can by glorifying their self-image.
+History has shown us that mankind had poisoned the drinking well of liberation by creating mind-made organized religions, cults, traditions, creeds, dogmas and spiritual groups in the name of their ‘leaders’ (an established hierarchical framework among teachers/masters and students); instead of focusing on the universal, ancient wisdom teachings they had taught.
+This only provides the grounds for smaller egos to serve and support larger ‘spiritual egos’ (codependency), that deflects attention away from the ultimate surrendering to our inner divinity.
+This reveals the transparency that many self-deluded spiritual teachers have been trying to cover-up; a fantasy version of themselves cloaked in a divine garb and/or persona for getting attention and validation by having their self-image and story glorified.

-You cannot obtain self-realization if your focus of attention is stuck on the cult of human personality (the outer form of the teacher or methodology), rather than the internal reference on non dual awareness.
-When we consciously remove the conceptual identities that separates us from each other, we awaken to the timeless now of spiritual oneness.
+We cannot obtain self-realization if our focus of attention is stuck on the cult of a ‘human personality’ (the external form of the master/teacher or methodology), rather than the pure teachings.
+When we consciously remove the conceptual identities that separate us from each other, we can truly awaken to the timeless universal field of Oneness.

-No swami, guru, channeler or teacher can give to you what you already are.
-Wisdom indicates that it is not the external messengers (human beings), but rather, the message conveyed, that is most important.
-Messengers are merely the fingers pointing towards the non-dual truth of existence; the messengers are not the truth nor should they be revered as more special, superior, exalted or holier than anyone of us.
-Do not to fall into the trap of ‘name dropping’ certain well-known teachers for the means of validating your point in order to gain some support and credibility (your need to be right).
-This is an egoic strategy that many fall into; trying to have one-upmanship over others (to feel superior) by associating their point a view with someone famous or important (as though name dropping or bragging rights tied to the association with a particular teacher, guru or master is an authority over the truth).
+No swami, guru, master, shaman, channeler or spiritual teacher can ever give to us what we already are.
+Ageless wisdom indicates that it is not the ‘messengers’ but rather, the Message that is most important.
+Messengers are merely the fingers pointing towards a deeper reality of existence; the messengers are not the truth nor should they be revered as more special, elevated, superior or holier than anyone.
 Pointers to the truth are just that, ‘pointers’.
-Do not collect pointers or pay homage to them in any way, this creates dogma.
-If we get caught up with whom these messengers are (on the level of form), our focus will be deflected to separateness (dual consciousness) and we will remain asleep to our eternal nature.
-Externalizing our liberation would only strengthen the chains of our bondage to the security blanket of Form (outer appearances).
-Spiritual wisdom should only serve as a signpost, pointing the way back to the gates to our unconditioned consciousness and not outside ourselves.
+We cannot ‘cherry pick’ the individual pointers to truth or pay homage to them in any which way or form.
+If we get caught up with whom these messengers are (name, title, personal story, culture, race, etc.), then our focus will be diverted into the paradigm of separateness (duality/ego consciousness) and we will remain unconscious to our Eternal Self.
+Externalizing our salvation and liberation would only strengthen the chains of our personal bondage to the security blanket of ‘form’ (illusory phenomenal appearances).
+Spiritual knowledge should only serve as a signpost, pointing the way back to the source of our undifferentiated consciousness.

 Authentic spiritual teachers consciously live by way of example (not by coercion); practicing the true, universal principles with spiritual maturity through aware-presence, humility, love and self-negation (self-unveiling).
 The teacher role encourages the student/seeker to take backward steps out of the contextual frame of personal identity, back into emptiness.
 In this way empty teachers can serve as a vital symbol of pure awareness, by loosening the grip of their own fantasy and distractions with the phenomenal world.
 There is no craving specialness (idealized pedestal), so they take no ‘personal’ credit what they have learned, teach or appear to be; making peace with the knowing that behind ‘everything’ is the one, impersonal, cosmic life-force that is the animating power of the universe.
 Spiritual teachers must continuously take a radical stand in ‘unconditioned presence’ and become ‘spiritual no-bodies’ in the world (selfless pointers to the truth) without being seduced by their spiritual-ego trappings – lusting after authoritarian power, sexual exploitation of their disciples, glorifying their self-image, personal recognition/credit, monetizing spiritual truths (donations, courses, workshops, retreats, commercial products and services), approval and acceptance, clinging to old traditions and cultural preferences (eastern or western) and so forth.